How To Find English Speaking Jobs In Germany: Part II

 The JobsIn family of sites offer job postings in English for several German cities.
 Each one has its own unique URL.
 Here are the links for Munich, Düsseldorf, Cologne, Frankfurt, Hamburg, Berlin and Leipzig.
 This site is a search algorithm of jobs which have been advertised on other sites, pulled together into one place.

 LinkedIn is a useful tool in Germany because it also has a strong, domestic competitor called Xing.
 What this means in practical terms for the jobseeker is that LinkedIn jobs tend to be more scaled towards larger, international companies (although this is by no means a hard and fast rule), whereas Xing is more geared towards medium-sized, German speaking companies.
-LinkedIn however is most powerful as a tool for connecting with headhunters, some of whom will be recruiting for English speaking jobs in Germany…you just have to build up a presence and increase your number of connections to link in (see what I did there?) with them.
+However, LinkedIn is most powerful as a tool for connecting with headhunters, some of whom will be recruiting for English speaking jobs in Germany…you just have to build up a presence and increase your number of connections to link in (see what I did there?) with them.

 Germany StartUp Jobs